userfrosting/UserFrosting/README.md

 ## Troubleshooting

-If you are having trouble installing UserFrosting, please [join us in chat](https://chat.userfrosting.com).
+If you are having trouble installing UserFrosting, please [join us in chat](https://chat.userfrosting.com) or try our [forums](https://forums.userfrosting.com).

 If you are generally confused about the structure and layout of the code, or it doesn't look like the kind of PHP code that you're used to, please [start from the beginning](https://learn.userfrosting.com/background).